 Supply chain disruptions caused by IP-related issues can have serious long-term implications.
 For example, carelessness on the part of a vendor providing heating, air conditioning and refrigeration services led to the data breach of Target stores that compromised the credit card and personal information of millions of customers.
 It is not hard for vulnerabilities to be exploited through third-party relationships.

 In another case, the alleged theft of a wind turbine company’s software source code by a customer and two former employees, and the inclusion of that technology in competing turbines manufactured by the former customer, resulted in a claimed loss to the company of $800 million in sales and 500 jobs.

 By taking a holistic approach implemented through the company’s management systems and business processes, however, companies can deal with a range of very different risks in an organized and integrated way.

-The Roche pharmaceutical company, for example, has benefitted from integrating the assessment of IP risks into its ongoing supply chain risk management program.
+The Roche pharmaceutical company, for example, has benefited from integrating the assessment of IP risks into its ongoing supply chain risk management program.
 In its program, a number of internal groups at the company—including group safety, security, health and environmental protection and pharma partnering—work with the global procurement compliance team to assess and monitor supplier-related risks and performance.

 Roche’s risk management process covers identification, assessment and mitigation of all operational risks in its supply chain, focusing on the three primary categories of economic risks (including bribery, business interruption, insolvency and theft), social risks (such as labor, human rights and data privacy issues) and environmental risks.
 For IP-related risks, Roche specifically includes counterfeiting as one of the potential economic risks it assesses with respect to the supply chain.
 It also examines “innovation risk from the loss of intellectual property” as one of the category-specific risk assessments conducted on “critical” suppliers.